-Acquisiton and cancellation of the Company's treasury stocks
+Acquisition and cancellation of the Company's treasury stock

-The Company resolved, at a meeting of its Board of Directors held on May 11, 2023, the matters concerning the acquisition of treasury stocks pursuant to the provisions of Article 156 of the Companies Act, as applied by replacing the relevant terms pursuant to the provisions of Article 165, Paragraph 3 and the matters concerning the cancellation of treasury stocks in accordance with Article 178 of the Act.
+The Company resolved, at a meeting of its Board of Directors held on May 13, 2024, the matters concerning the acquisition of treasury stock pursuant to the provisions of Article 156 of the Companies Act, as applied by replacing the relevant terms pursuant to the provisions of Article 165, Paragraph 3 and the matters concerning the cancellation of treasury stock in accordance with Article 178 of the Act.

-- 1.Reason for conducting acquisition and cancellation of treasury stocks The Company acquires and cancels it's treasury stocks for the purpose of improving efficiency of it's capital structure. - 2.Details of the share acquisition - (1) Type of stocks to be acquired: Company's common stocks - (2) Total number of shares to be acquired: 22 million shares (upper limit) - Ratio of total number of issued shares (excluding treasury stocks): 2.9% - (3) Total share acquisition cost: 40,000 million yen (upper limit) - (4) Acquisition period: from May 12, 2023 (Estimated) to September 30, 2023 (Estimated) - (5) Acquisition method: Purchase on Tokyo Stock Exchange

-Market purchases based on a discretionary trading contract regarding acquisition of treasury stocks

-3. Details of the share cancellation

-- (1) Type of stocks to be cancelled: Company's common stocks - (2) Total number of shares to be cancelled : 22 million shares (All treasury stocks acquired pursuant to 2. above) - (3) Scheduled date of the cancellation: November 15, 2023
+Reason for conducting acquisition and cancellation of treasury stock The Company acquires and cancels its treasury stock for the purpose of improving efficiency of its capital structure.

+2. Details of the share acquisition (1) Type of stock to be acquired: Company's common stock (2) Total number of shares to be acquired: 23 million shares (upper limit) Ratio of total number of issued shares (excluding treasury stock): 3.1% (3) Total share acquisition cost: 60,000 million yen (upper limit) (1) A equivirian pariod F (4) Acquisition period: (Estimated) (5) Acquisition method: Purchase on Tokyo Stock Exchange Market purchases based on a discretionary trading contract et regardi ing acquisition of treasury stock.
+3. Details of the share cancellation (1) Type of stock to be cancelled: Compa ny's common stock (2) Total number of shares to be cancelled: (All treat 23 million shares easury stock acquired pursuant to 2. above) letermined